 This meandering road was actually built to service the tiny hamlets of Dalness and Gualachulain and thankfully for us nature-loving tourists that means we get easy access into this remarkable off-grid region of Scotland.

-Known as Buachaille Etive Mor and Buachaille Etive Beag, these vast peaks stand guard at the northern end of the Glen and look out over the banks of the River Etive which the road follows all the way to its final destination at Loch Etive.
+The first highlights are the ‘Herdsmen of Etive’ – two enormous mountains that dominate the landscape and which are among the most photographed mountains in Scotland.
+These vast peaks – Buachaille Etive Mor and Buachaille Etive Beag – stand guard at the northern end of the glen and look out over the banks of the River Etive which the road follows to its final destination at Loch Etive.

 The scenery is the main draw for tourists willing to explore this part of Scotland but there are plenty of sporting opportunities in the area if you’re more into adrenaline sports than wildlife-watching.